UltraArceus3/AttributeSelectionAlgorithm/README.md

 # AttributeSelectionAlgorithm
 1. Information about the dataset / sampling rate / stages of pipeline etc are to be entered in **config.yaml**

-2. Run the following code to install the dependencies associated with Python pcakages `python3 -m pip install -r requirements.txt`
+2. Run the following code to install the dependencies associated with Python packages `python3 -m pip install -r requirements.txt`

 ## Information about the pipeline